Yellen punches through 'glass ceiling' at U.S. Fed

 | WASHINGTON

-WASHINGTON Janet Yellen -- a skilled economist and gifted communicator who likes to hike and cook -- made history on Monday as the U.S. Senate confirmed her to be the first woman to lead the Federal Reserve in its 100-year history.
+WASHINGTON Janet Yellen - a skilled economist who likes to hike and cook - made history on Monday as the U.S. Senate confirmed her to be the first woman to lead the Federal Reserve in its 100-year history.

 Yellen, 67, the central bank's No. 2 since 2010, will take over as chair of the Fed after Ben Bernanke's term comes to a close at the end of this month.
 In doing so, she will take the reins of the world's largest economy and become the most powerful person in the world of finance.